 How do we teach writing at Nova?

-We have recently introduced the ‘Talk for Writing’ approach to writing developed by educational writer, Pie Corbett.
+We use the ‘Talk for Writing’ approach to writing developed by educational writer, Pie Corbett.
 It is fun, creative yet also rigorous and has a proven record of accelerating children’s learning.

 It starts with enjoying and sharing stories.
 Throughout the school, we place a strong emphasis on children reading stories and enjoying a wide range of literature.
 Through regular reading, we want children to build up an extensive and rich vocabulary for use in their own writing.